ONE Sports PowerPlay Blog

 Some provinces (including Ontario and B.C.) and some U.S. states levy a flat probate tax on the value pf the estate's assets upon death.
 Real estate assets may also be subject to probate tax, even if the player is not a resident of the province or state where the real estate is located.
 Probate taxes are levied in addition to any U.S. estate taxes or Canadian income taxes payable on death.

 We advise our clients of the various probate avoidance strategies including holding assets in joint tenancy or through living trusts.
 Revocable living trusts are common vehicles to hold U.S. real estate assets to help minimize U.S. state probate taxes.
 For this and any other Canada/U.S. strategies we discuss in this paper, it is important to work with expert cross-border tax and estate advisors.
-ONE Sports + Entertainment works with a select number of these professionals, a select number of which we recommend to our clients.
+One Sports works with a select number of these professionals, a select number of which we recommend to our clients.

 The materials discussed in the Bulletproofing Checklist is based on current tax law.
 It is provided for information purposes only and should not be construed as offering tax, investment or legal advice.
 Individuals should consult with qualified tax and/or legal advisors familiar with both Canadian and U.S. tax issues before taking any action based on the information contained herein.